Law to better protect

 By virtue of their parental authority, the parents also have other obligations; these concern protection of the child’s person.
 They are responsible for caring for and maintaining the child, giving them any necessary treatment, supervising them and educating them.
 They must fulfil these obligations using their own income, in a manner appropriate to their standard of living.

 Regardless of whether one parent obtains custody, custody is shared between the two, or someone else is awarded custody of the child, the mother and father continue to remain joint legal tutors to their child.
 They retain their parental authority and the obligation to ensure the child’s maintenance and education; they must contribute to this financially, unless a court judgment decrees otherwise.
 This is known as deprivation of parental authority.
+Deprivation of parental authority leads to the immediate loss of tutorship, whereas deprivation of certain attributes of parental authority (or the exercise thereof) leads to the loss of tutorship only if the court so decides.

 Parental authority covers all the responsibilities and obligations of tutorship to the person in the case of a dative tutorship (i.e. a tutorship exercised by someone other than the mother or father).